CaptainStack/chromattis/README.md

 If you spot an issue you'd like to take on consider contacting the developer first to set expectations and create a plan of action.

 Currently Chromattis makes no reveneue and there is no plan to incorporate paid contributors to the project.

+### Donations ###

+ If you'd like to support Chromattis's development financially you may donate to the project on [Open Collective](https://www.opencollective.com/public-stackhouse/projects/chromattis/donate?interval=month&amount=10&contributeAs=me).
+Your donation is helping to fund open source indie game development and is much appreciated.